- To Do List

 For information on the cost of meal plans, please see:

 It is very important that you do not overlook or underestimate the cost of living in Johnson City when considering how much money you need to have available.
-The cost of living in Johnson City is less expensive than in many other cities in the U.S. it may be expensive compared to your home country living costs.
+The cost of living in Johnson City is less expensive than in many other cities in the U.S. but it may be expensive compared to your home country living costs.
 Whether you choose to live on or off campus, you should plan to spend a minimum of $1500 per month on food, shelter, books and supplies, and personal care items while you are in the United States.

 You do not have to live on campus, although doing so is a great way to meet new friends and to really become part of the ETSU community as well as to experience all that university life in the United States has to offer.